 The real story of the game, as usual, was the Cougar defense.
 The Mad Dogs were on the attack the entire game.
 Cornerbacks Mark Mohr and Anthony Francis, who led the nation in interceptions that season, picked off 3 Aggie passes.
 The Coogs also forced 5 A&M fumbles, one of which David Hodge fell on.

-With the win OTD, Houston had begun their first SWC season 2-0 leaving the loud Rice Stadium crowd to once again chant “Think Cotton” as the seconds wound off the clock.
+With the win, Houston began their first SWC season 2-0.
+The rowdy Rice Stadium crowd chanted “Think Cotton” once more as the seconds wound off the clock.

 The 1976 Aggies led the SWC in offensive scoring and defensively in points given up.
 They also finished #7 in the country at 10-2.
 But it was the Cougars that would win the SWC and head to the Cotton Bowl.
 The Ags wound up in El Paso in the Sun Bowl.